 Meanwhile, in 2021, the Gucci Changemakers x CFDA Scholars by Design program will fund one scholarship award for up to $20,000 to a woman of color in order to foster equitable, diverse, and inclusive futures in the American fashion industry.
 The student award will be determined based on criteria of talent, financial need, and professional potential.
 “The Gucci North America x CFDA Scholars by Design Award is the foundation to developing and empowering future female leaders of color in fashion, so that their particularly vital contributions and voices can resonate, inspire, and transform the consciousness of the industry towards equitable representation at all levels,” said CaSandra Diggs, president of the CFDA.

-Meanwhile, subscription clothing service Stitch Fix recently launched Elevate, a grant and mentorship program to support underrepresented entrepreneurs in fashion.
+Meanwhile, personal styling service Stitch Fix recently launched Elevate, a grant and mentorship program to support underrepresented entrepreneurs in fashion.
 The company presented five recipients with a $25,000 cash grant, access to data insights, market advisory support, and amplification through Stitch Fix’s marketing channels.
 Additionally, these grant recipients – who were chosen with the guidance and advice of Harlem Row Founder Brandice Daniel — received monthly mentorship sessions with representatives across the company and the opportunity to chat directly with Stitch Fix founder and CEO Katrina Lake during the course of the program.
 At the end of the program, Stitch Fix will also place wholesale orders for grantees’ merchandise to be sold on Stitch Fix’s platform.

 “With this program, we focused on early-stage, majority BIPOC-owned companies,” says company executive Loretta Choy.
 “When evaluating the applicants, we prioritized selecting entrepreneurs that demonstrated a clear mission statement, as well as businesses that are uniquely positioned in the market.
 Finalists were also selected based on our ability to support their long-term business growth objectives.
 With Elevate, we really wanted to focus on what we can uniquely deliver.
 We believe strongly in the power of mentorship and providing tools in addition to financial support.
 Moreover, it was important to us that we set the framework for Elevate to be an evergreen program that supports underserved entrepreneurs, ensuring sustained impact within the industry.”